About Me

 I am a NYC based High School student who is passionate about human rights, social justice and public policy.

-I have volunteered at local non-profits like Hudson Guild and Life Story Club, and I support the Future Hope non-profit in Calcutta, India.
+I have volunteered at local non-profits like Hudson Guild and Life Story Club, based in New York City.
 I serve on the youth leadership council of the NYC Department of Human Rights.
-I am actively involved in my local community as an intern in the office of Councilman Erik Bottcher District 3 in Summer 2025.

 How I got interested in Public Policy